 Bulletproof Handyman

-What Can a Handyman Do in Edmond, Oklahoma?
+What Can a Handyman Do Without a License in Edmond, Oklahoma?

 In Edmond (Oklahoma County), there is no single “handyman license” issued by Oklahoma for general repair/maintenance.
 However, Oklahoma DOES require state trade licenses for electrical, plumbing, and HVAC/refrigeration work, and most projects still require local building permits/inspections even if you call yourself a handyman.
 Edmond also requires a City business license (and often a Home Occupation permit if you work from your house).